fajarlabs/PROJECT_E_SocketDroid/README.md

 # e-socket for android

-Wedo is android application that uses web services and Wemos agnosthings D1 mini [http://www.wemos.cc/Products/d1_mini.html].
+E-Socket for android is android application that uses web services and Wemos agnosthings D1 mini [http://www.wemos.cc/Products/d1_mini.html].
 With such feature is
    - Notifications to switch hotels
    - Service automatically using handler
    - Service to differentiate between the switch and sensor